JoelAngels/Hulu-App/README.md

 npx tailwindcss init -p => this will create 2 files for us, the tailwind config and the postcss config

 ## Next step is adding the nextjs files

+The lighter your app is the better.

+## Installed hero icons

+this is made with tailwind css, this are beautiful svg, svf means scalable vector graphics, doesn't matter how you resize it will never pixelate when using tailwind css, you must remember that it is mobile first